Blog-Reference and Blog-Reference

 The issue of substance theories has been dealt with exhaustively by Mirowski in More Heat Than Light.

-So we know definitively that both the Labour Theory of Value and the Utility Theory of Value are dead and buried just like the Flat Earth Theory.
+So we know definitively that both the Labour Theory of Value and the Utility Theory of Value is dead and buried just like the Flat Earth Theory.

 The only interesting question is now where the exit of the scientific graveyard is.
 Or, as Feynman put it “The problem is not just to say that something might be wrong, but to replace it by something — and that is not so easy.”

 You say “And this is also why I think it would be impossible to empirically confirm Egmont Kakarot-Handtke’s ‘law’ of profit.
 There is no ‘real’ yardstick with which to measure aggregate profit.
 If Egmont is right that ‘[m]acroeconomic profit depends in the most elementary case alone on deficit spending, that is, on the change of private or public debt,’ then he is wrong that his profit ‘law’ can be tested empirically and ‘will be confirmed without exception’.”

 You are wrong, of course.
 What you overlook is that there are TWO kinds of profit: monetary profit Qm and nonmonetary profit Qn.
 Monetary profit emerges in the production-consumption economy and can be measured with the precision of two decimal places in all countries with a proper system of National Accounting and at least one intelligent economist.
 Countries that do not satisfy these conditions may be called scientific shitholes.

 Therefore, the structural/systemic/behavior-free/objective/macroeconomic Profit Law#1 will be confirmed without exception in all (non-shithole) countries around the globe.